1968–69 NBA season: Season recap

 The Los Angeles Lakers also won 55 games and the NBA's West Division.
 Coach Butch Van Breda Kolff, who led the runners-up a year ago, was admittedly not a Wilt fan.
 But even he could not fault a player who scored 20.6 points per game while passing up numerous shots, led the NBA in rebounds at over 20 a game, led the league in shooting accuracy at 58.3% and added 4.5 assists per game.
 The ball was not in Wilt's hands as much, but the giant was still the best center in basketball.
 Wilt again used a league-high 857 free throw tries to help offset his foul line percentage.
 Jerry West, whose silhouette was now the league logo, battled injuries again while averaging 26 points and seven assists per game.
 Elgin Baylor would pick up some of the slack at LA's third 20-point scorer while adding ten rebounds per game and 5.4 assists at age 34.
 The legend knew he now had a chance at the elusive title he and West had chased all decade.
 Despite the trade to Philadelphia that had sent away some key reserves, the Lakers had enough on the bench to surely contend in the playoffs.

-The New York Knicks also made waves that year by winning 54 games to be a strong third in the East.
-A major trade had boosted this club as well.
-Dave DeBusschere, the tough defender and rebounder in Detroit who had been a steady star and even the coach there for his hometown team, was brought over by coach Red Holzman in trade for star center Walt Bellamy and point guard Howie Komives, which some felt was a steep price at the time.
-But DeBusschere complemented center Willis Reed perfectly.
-Strong guard play, led by Walt Frazier, and a solid bench made the Knicks a contender.
-They also had the top-rated defense in the league.
+The New York Knicks won 54 games to be 3rd place in the East.
+A trade had boosted this club as well.
+Dave DeBusschere, the defender and rebounder in Detroit who had been the coach there for his hometown team, was brought over by coach Red Holzman in trade for center Walt Bellamy and point guard Howie Komives.

 Just off the radar were two 48-game winners, the Boston Celtics and the new Atlanta Hawks.
 34-year-old player/coach Bill Russell was fighting through a knee injury, and the club he led to a title a year ago did not appear to be a convincing champion.
 Six Celtics did average over ten points a game, but Russell was not one of them.
 He was again third in rebounds and was still an effective shot blocker.
 John Havlicek and Bailey Howell both took on bigger roles for the club, which was still strong defensively and unselfish with the ball.